javascriptmath/scalar_function_derivative/README.md

-# Sclar Function Derivative Calculator Webpage
+# Scalar Function Derivative Calculator Webpage

 ## Overview
 This project is a minimalist, single-page web application designed to calculate and display the numerical and analytical derivatives of a simple scalar function, specifically \(f(x) = x^3\).
 The webpage features a modern dark theme, providing a clean and aesthetically pleasing interface.